nagusampath/Channel-Banking/README.md

 # Channel-Banking
-Jmeter Script for Channel-Banking
-Sample jmx files and data using the JMeter
+Jmeter Script for Channel-Banking jmx files and data using the JMeter